 Katarina has the potential to become a pentakill machine in the late-game.
 The Sinister Blade has no mana constraints so she can happily spam abilities over and over again without a care in the world.
 In team fights, Katarina just needs to wait patiently until her teammates chip away enough health before she can go nuts with her ultimate.
 If she manages to kill a target, then her cooldowns are significantly reduced and the Rift quickly becomes a haze of blood and daggers.

-Positioning is key when mastering the Sinister Blade, as you need to constantly be aware of your surroundings, enemies, Bouncing Blades and minions if you want to maximise your damage.
+Positioning is key when mastering the Sinister Blade, as you need to constantly be aware of your surroundings, enemies, Bouncing Blades and minions to maximise your damage.
 If you master Katarina, you’ll be on your way to creating impressive plays in no time.

 Jax is the perfect example of a champion that scales very well with levels and gets a huge power spike in the late-game.
 The Grandmaster at Arms excels at split pushing towers and shredding through anyone who dares get in his way.